apenella/go-ansible/README.md

 - **AnsiblePlaybookOptions**: This type includes the parameters described in the `Options` section within Ansible's manual page.
 It defines the execution behaviour of the `ansible-playbook` and specifies where to find the execution configuration.

 Additionally, you can provide privilege escalation options or connection options to the `AnsiblePlaybookCmd`.
 These options are defined in the `github.com/apenella/go-ansible/pkg/options` package.
 Refer to the [options](#options) sections to know more about it.

+### Inventory

+The information provided in this section gives an overview of the `Inventory` package in `go-ansible`.

+The `github.com/apenella/go-ansible/pkg/inventory` package provides the functionality to execute `ansible-inventory`.
+To perform these tasks, you can use the following inventory structs:

+- **AnsibleInventoryCmd**: This main struct defines the Ansible inventory and specifies how to execute it.
+Defining an `AnsibleInventoryCmd` is mandatory for working with the inventory.
+The `AnsibleInventoryCmd` requires a parameter to specify which `Executor` to use.
+The executor acts as the worker responsible for launching the operations.
+If no `Executor` is explicitly specified, the `DefaultExecute` is used by default.

+- **AnsibleInventoryOptions**: This struct offers parameters as described in the `Options` section of the Ansible manual page.
+It defines the behavior of the Ansible inventory operations and specifies where to find the configuration settings.

+Note: Unlike other Ansible commands, the `ansible-inventory` command does not provide privilege escalation or connection options, aligning with the functionality of the command itself.

 #### Execute